Program Highlights

 If you are driven by a passion for therapeutic work or wish to transition into a meaningful and highly rewarding profession,

-this is the place for you.
+This is the place for you.

 Our approach views art creation as a healing process, helping to uncover who you truly are – from the inside out.